Professor / Chairperson

 Art Education, Art History & Media Studies

-Kathy Marzilli Miraglia teaches in the graduate and undergraduate programs in Art Education as an Associate Professor of Art Education in the College of Visual & Performing Arts at the University of Massachusetts Dartmouth.
+Kathy Marzilli Miraglia teaches in the graduate and undergraduate programs in Art Education as a Professor of Art Education in the College of Visual & Performing Arts at the University of Massachusetts Dartmouth.
 Kathy holds an Ed.D in the Teacher Education and School Improvement Doctoral Program from the University of Massachusetts Amherst.
 She earned a Bachelor of Fine Art in painting and a Master of Art Education from the University of Massachusetts Dartmouth.

 In 2017 Kathy was awarded the Kathy Connor’s Teaching award from The National Art Education Association (NAEA) Women’s Caucus.
 In 2005, she received the Higher Education Art Educator of the Year award by the Massachusetts Art Education Association.
 In 1994, her elementary art program was awarded the Outstanding Arts Program and in 1996 was named Outstanding Arts Educator by the Massachusetts Alliance for the Arts.